GenericMappingTools/gmt/doc/rst/source/GMT_Docs.rst

-*  :doc:`sample1d` spline selection option **-F** can now accept the optional modifiers **+1** or **+2** which will compute the first or second derivative of the spline, respectively.
+*  :doc:`sample1d` spline selection option **-F** can now accept the optional modifiers **+1** or **+2** which will compute the first or second derivatives of the spline, respectively.

 *  :doc:`sphdistance` can now also perform a nearest-neighbor gridding where all grid nodes inside a Voronoi polygon is set to the same value as the Voronoi node value, via **-Ez**.

-*  :doc:`trend1d` can now fit mixed polynomial and Fourier series models, as well as allowing models with just some terms in a polynomial or the Fourier series, including plain cosine or sine series terms.
+*  :doc:`trend1d` can now fit mixed polynomial and Fourier series models, as well as allowing models with just some terms in a polynomial or a Fourier series, including plain cosine or sine series terms.
 Modifiers have been added to specify data origin and fundamental period instead of defaulting to the data mid-point and data range, respectively.